 - Drink plenty of fluids

-- Wash your hands regularly – hand sanitiser is available in all portaloos, but consider bringing your own and keeping it in a belt pouch
+- Wash your hands regularly – soap or disinfectant is available in all portaloos, but consider bringing your own hand sanitiser and keeping it on your person

 - Wear shoes, sunscreen, and a hat